 “When you have people who all think the same way or have similar backgrounds, that approach a problem the same way, the research shows that you don’t get as robust a set of answers,” Linzer said.

 Efforts for equal opportunity

 After Schmitt reached out to administrators, associate provost for faculty Lindsay Chase-Lansdale and her team presented to the physics and astronomy faculty on implicit bias in the hiring process.
 Soon after, they met with the Weinberg Dean’s Office and the school’s department chairs to discuss improving equity in recruitment.

-Jabbar Bennett, associate provost and chief diversity officer, said the University created an equity representative, who is a senior faculty member in the school whose responsibility it is to ensure equity in the search process.
+Jabbar Bennett, associate provost and chief diversity officer, said the University has since created an equity representative, a senior faculty member in the school whose responsibility it is to ensure equity in the search process.